Tono-vacn/Tono-vacn.github.io/_posts/2024-11-11-common-sense-for-distributed-system.md

 ```

 like FIFO lock.
 The lock is acquired by the lowest znode, and the next znode will wait for the previous znode to be deleted

+The while true here is to prevent the crush of the client that generated the previous znode.

+## Bitcoin

+### stronger fault tolerance

+- what if Failed but still responding to heartbeats
+  - unable to detect directly
+- what if Do not follow designed protocol?
+  - accidentally
+  - intentionally by malicious participants

+### Blockchains